 Course Objectives (2 CE Credits)

-- Demonstrations and recommendations of dental instruments and materials
+- Understand recommended dental instruments and materials

 Techniques are presented that help take the guesswork out of achieving the best results from your lab and for your patients — whether PFM, all-ceramic or full-cast restorations.
 The rapid anesthesia technique will make your patients happier and you more productive.
 Using the reverse preparation and two-cord impression techniques will allow you to demand and expect the best from your lab.